 All our subscriptions are posted via Royal Mail, we believe in keeping as many of our magazines within this system as they are dedicated to reducing their carbon footprint and our magazines tag along with thousands of other pieces of mail every day.

 Caffeine’s mission is to provide a widely accessible magazine to anyone who wishes to learn more about speciality coffee.
 Therefore, we need to deliver these physical copies to cafes and coffee shops around the UK.
 We are committed to cutting our carbon footprint, as such, we are making bulk deliveries to coffee roasteries where we can.
 The magazines can then be moved to their final destinations with other items (such as roasted coffee) to the cafes.
 This may mean that it takes longer to find the magazine in your favourite speciality cafe but we hope to be making a small step towards cutting the number of couriers on the road.

-All our mailing bags are made from polyethene, which is 100% recyclable – we hope to move these to biodegradable or compostable within 2020.
+All our mailing bags are made from polyethene, which is 100% recyclable – we hope to move these to biodegradable or compostable by 2021.